wiibaker/robotframework-rest-java/README.md

 	Json Should Have Element Count	JSON/URI	JSONPath	Count

 You can pass either URI to the JSON (ie. your REST api output) or the JSON as string.

+Additionally you can pass additional variables `method`, `data` or `contentType`.
+By default the `method` is set as `GET`.
+The `contentType` refers to the content type of the `data`, ex. `application/xml`.

+	Find Json Element		JSON/URI	JSONPath	METHOD		DATA	CONTENTTYPE

+Example:

+	Find Json Element		http://example.com/test.json	$.hello	POST	<test>hello<test/>	application/xml

+or more common example

+	Json Element Should Match		http://example.com/test.json	$.message		hello world	POST	{person: 'world'}

 You can also add system property "use.uri.cache" to use simple in-memory cache to cache the results of the URI requests. ie